Tpw429/Covid-19_Regression_Analysis/README.md

 Covid Vaccination Rate Data: https://www.kaggle.com/gpreda/covid-world-vaccination-progress

-This datasets include information about
+These datasets include information about GDP, vaccations given, total vaccinations, vaccinations per day, country administered, date, and much more.
+These are just several of the variables that we will be taking during this project.